Anna042023/CrossCityBench/README.md

 This difference leads to two key incompatibilities:

-1.Training protocol mismatch: FL methods assume that the target city participates in training as a client, while standard transfer methods treat the target city as an unseen domain (or with limited fine-tuning data).
+(1) Training protocol mismatch: FL methods assume that the target city participates in training as a client, while standard transfer methods treat the target city as an unseen domain (or with limited fine-tuning data).

-2.Data accessibility assumption: FL allows joint optimization across all cities (including the target), whereas transfer methods restrict knowledge flow from source to target without joint training.
+(2) Data accessibility assumption: FL allows joint optimization across all cities (including the target), whereas transfer methods restrict knowledge flow from source to target without joint training.

 As a result, directly placing FL methods into the same table as source-to-target transfer methods would lead to an unfair comparison, since FL methods benefit from additional collaborative information during training.
 To ensure a fair and meaningful evaluation, we therefore report FL-based methods under a separate setting, following the standard practice in prior work.